 Withhold water when the blooms die but leave the foliage in place until they turn yellow and are easy to pull.
 Never pull the leaves if they are still attached to the bulb because the foliage absorbs energy from the sun that nourishes the bulbs for the next year’s blooms.

 Tree lilies are cold hardy, but if you live in a chilly climate, a thin layer of mulch will protect the new shoots from spring frost.
 Limit mulch to 3 inches (8 cm.) or less; a thicker layer attracts hungry slugs.

 Tree lily vs. Orienpets

 While often referred to as Orienpets, there are slight differences in the these lily plant varieties.
 Oriental tree lily plants, as previously stated, are an Asiatic and Oriental lily hybrid.
-Orientpet lilies, also known as OT lilies, are a cross between oriental and trumpet lily types.
-And then there is the Asiapet lily, which is a cross between an Asiatic and trumpet lily.
+Orienpet lilies, also known as OT lilies, are a cross between oriental and trumpet lily types.
+Then there is the Asiapet lily, which is a cross between an Asiatic and trumpet lily.